shanika04/apache_skywalking/docs/en/protocols/README.md

 [SkyWalking Trace Data Protocol v3](Trace-Data-Protocol-v3.md) defines the communication way and format between agent and backend.

-### Browser probe protocol

-The browser probe, such as  [skywalking-client-js](https://github.com/apache/skywalking-client-js) could use this protocol to send to backend.
-This service provided by gRPC.

-[SkyWalking Browser Protocol](Browser-Protocol.md) define the communication way and format between `skywalking-client-js` and backend.

 ### Service Mesh probe protocol
 The probe in sidecar or proxy could use this protocol to send data to backendEnd.
 This service provided by gRPC, requires